DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/README.md

 DatadogSdk.instance.sdkVerbosity = Verbosity.verbose;
 ```

-This will cause the SDK to output additional information about what it's doing and what errors it's encountering, which may help you and Datadog support narrow down your issue.
+This causes the SDK to output additional information about what it's doing and what errors it's encountering, which may help you and Datadog Support narrow down your issue.

 ## Data Storage